samstefan/animately.js/README.md

 Animately.js
 ============

-A JavaScript animation library for complex CSS3 transforms.
+A lightweight vanilla JavaScript animation library for complex CSS3 transforms that can be definded using JSON.